Consult Recruitment NZ > Business > Behave Like A ‘Tart’ If You Have To, But Not On LinkedIn

 Only after you have done all that, can you afford to ‘sell’ yourself, and even then, just a little.

 We simply loves these nuggets of wisdom and truth from Greg Savage, Board Director and guest blogger here at Consult.
-If you enjoy tinkering with words about career, accounting, leadership or business and would like to be featured on our blog get in touch with our marketing today.

 About the author